exercism/go/exercises/say/README.md

 So `1234567890` should yield `'1 billion 234 million 567 thousand 890'`

-The program must also report any values that are out of range.
-It's fine to stop at "trillion".
+The program must also report any values that are larger than 999,999,999,999.

 ## Step 4